Labour, Leisure and Life « Catholic Insight

 On that note, I would recommend to readers to read at some point – and why not start today? – John Paul II’s Laborem Excercens, on the value of human labour, as well as Josef Pieper’s masterpiece Leisure the Basis of Culture, on how to best use our ‘rest’ as true ‘re-creation’, offering the philosophical basis for how we should use the time we are given.
 For ‘leisure’ is not laziness, but doing all we do for God, in a transcendent mode, whether that be physical work, rest or, most of all, prayer.

 In a Chestertonian mode, we should always be giving thanks, for the gift of life and all that God has given us do in the span we are given – for the chasm of eternity is before us at each moment.
-Hence, as well we should appreciate all that is beautiful and apparently ‘use-less’, those odd and wonderful things – friendship, food, good conversation, the laughter of children, old people, walks in the woods, music, even tight-rope walkers – and, most of all, our Faith, praising God for Who He is, all of which make life worth living.
+Hence, as well we should appreciate all that is beautiful and apparently ‘use-less’, those odd and wonderful things – friendship, food, good conversation, the laughter of children, dancing, the experience of the old, walks in the woods, music, even tight-rope walkers – and, most of all, our Faith, praising God for Who He is, all of which make life worth living.

 And that same life is in the end a preparation for heaven, where, as Leo XIII reminds us, we will truly begin to live.
 So rejoice, and give thanks to God for all things.
 For the only thing that can lead us away from that lofty goal is sin, the work of the Devil, and who, after all, needs that, or him?